mmmekonen/checkly-challenge/README.md

 ## CLI Commands

-If you would like to test your checks before you push them to a repository, you can run the core CLI commands with `npx checkly <command>`
+If you would like to test your checks before you push them to the repository, you can run the core CLI commands with `npx checkly <command>`

 | Command              | Action                                           |
 |:---------------------|:-------------------------------------------------|